-Regent’s University London is committed to creating a responsive educational setting which is culturally diverse, inclusive and a setting in which everyone is treated equally and with dignity and respect.
+Regent’s University London is committed to creating a responsive educational setting that is culturally diverse, inclusive and a setting in which everyone is treated equally and with dignity and respect.

 How we support diversity

-Regent’s recently received a Bronze Award for Equality and Inclusion from the Employers Network for Equality and Inclusion, a proud achievement having only taken part in this for the first time.
+Regent’s recently received a Silver Award for Equality and Inclusion from the Employers Network for Equality and Inclusion.

 The Equality, Diversity and Inclusion Policy applies to all aspects of the student journey including student recruitment, admissions, academic learning, student support, learning support, facilities, IT, and associated communication.
 This policy applies to students, prospective students, associated visitors and guests.